 Is Erectile Dysfunction (ED) Considered a Disease?

-People often mistake a certain disease as a condition or a disorder, when in fact they all slightly mean different things.
-A condition is a described state of being that can refer to how severe a disease is, or towards the status of someone’s health.
-A disease is an illness that affects a person, leading to a condition that prevents the body or mind from working properly.
+People often mistake a specific disease as a condition or a disorder when they all slightly mean different things.
+A condition is a described state of being that can refer to how severe a disease is or the status of someone’s health.
+A disease is an illness that affects a person, leading to a condition that prevents the body or mind from working correctly.

-When a man becomes sexually excited (aroused), his brain sends signals to the nerves in his penis.
+When a man becomes sexually aroused, his brain sends signals to the nerves in his penis.
 The nerves increase the blood flow to the penis, causing the tissue to expand and harden.
-Anything that interferes with the nervous system or the blood circulation could lead to erectile dysfunction.
+Anything interfering with the nervous system or blood circulation could lead to erectile dysfunction / impotence / (ED).

 What Exactly is Erectile Dysfunction?

-Erectile Dysfunction (ED), or impotence, is considered a physical or psychological condition, NOT a disease.
-According to the Cleveland Clinic, as many as 52 percent of men experience erectile dysfunction (ED) at some point in their lives.
+Erectile Dysfunction, or impotence, is considered a physical or psychological condition, NOT a disease.
+According to the Cleveland Clinic, as many as 52 percent of men experience erectile dysfunction (ED) at some point.
 It can cause stress, relationship strain, and low self-confidence.
 The main symptom is a man’s inability to get or keep an erection firm enough for sexual intercourse.

 - Cardiovascular disease

 - Drug use